Money-saving driving tips

 3. Smooth driving

-Accelerate smoothly and minimise the number of gear changes.
+Accelerate smoothly, avoiding harsh throttle inputs.
 Ease off the gas where possible to lower fuel consumption, and use the highest gear available but without labouring the engine.
-It should help if you keep the revs between 1,500 and 2,500rpm (petrol engine) and 1,200 and 2,000rpm (diesel engine).
+As a general guide, keep the revs between 1,500 and 2,500rpm (petrol engine) and 1,200 and 2,000rpm (diesel engine).

 4. Avoid hard braking

-Braking uses fuel and it also means you'll need to use more to get your car up to speed again.
-Some harsh braking is inevitable, but if you're coming up to a set of traffic lights try and coast to a stop rather than braking.
+Braking wastes the energy used to get a car up to speed.
+Some harsh braking is inevitable, but if you're coming up to a set of traffic lights try and coast (in gear) to a stop rather than braking.
 You may even find that you don't need to stop the car at all if the lights go green in time and you won't use as much fuel accelerating again.

 5. Check tyre pressure

 Make sure your tyres are at the correct pressure as stated in the car's handbook (or often on a sticker on the driver's door pillar).
-Under-inflated tyres can significantly reduce your car's fuel economy.
+Under-inflated tyres cause drag, and can significantly reduce your car's fuel economy.
+An incorrectly inflated tyre is also likely to wear prematurely or unevenly, meaning you'll need to change them more often.

 6. Reduce drag

 Take roof racks and cycle carriers off when they’re not in use.
-Extra drag means your car will use up more fuel getting from A to B. Likewise, close any open windows when your speed increases.
+Extra drag means your car will use up more fuel getting from A to B. The same also applies to any bent bodywork or ill-fitting trim pieces.
+Opening your windows can also cause significant drag, so when driving at higher speeds consider using air-conditioning instead.

 7. Clean out your car